Victory Art Cinema

-The Victory had a long facade constructed of brown and tan tapestry brick arranged in a 1920’s Art Deco pattern.
+The Victory Theatre had a long façade constructed of brown and tan tapestry brick arranged in a 1930’s Art Deco pattern.
 A long orange and yellow box marquee ran across the length of the theatre.

-A circular box office and poster boards were made of baked orange enamal metal.
+A circular box office and poster boards were made of baked orange enamel metal.
 Yellow and orange light bulbs formed tracer patterns on the marquee underside.

-Upstairs was a long, Art-Deco furnished mezzanine where the restrooms were located.
+Upstairs was a long, Art-Deco style furnished mezzanine where the restrooms were located.
 There was no balcony.

 An offending stench permeated an auditorium that was quite wide, but not particularly deep.
-It had isles running along both side walls, and two more isles that seperated three sets of seat rows (I’d guess capacity at 900).
-Auditorium Walls had silver framed plasterwork panels that framed zig-zag artwork, and wall sconces that matched those seen in the lobby.
-The ceiling had a vast square cove, decorated in stenciled design, with an amber glass, six point, silver light fixture.
+It had isles running along both side walls, and two more isles that separated three sets of seat rows.
+Auditorium walls had silver framed plasterwork panels that framed zig-zag artwork, and wall sconces that matched those seen in the lobby.
+The ceiling had a vast square cove, decorated in stencilled design, with an amber glass, six point, silver light fixture.
 A wide stage was heavily draped in wine color valour and silver fringe.

 Regrettably the old Victory Theatre had not been well maintained and was a bit rough around the edges.
 There were around a dozen other men watching those sizzling films, but no women.

 The Victory Art Cinema was closed on October 30, 1977 with John Holmes in “The Danish Connection” & “Back Stage”.
 It was demolished in November 1977 and a park was created at this address.